Student Field Trips

 Students will learn how Edison changed Fort Myers from a town with 350 residents, no roads, no electricity, and no railroads into what it is today.
 They will see the largest Banyan Tree in the Continental United States and visit the 1920s as they walk through the nation’s only historic Botanic Research Laboratory where Edison, Ford and Firestone planted and researched more than 14,000 plants to find a source of natural rubber.
 The site itself is full of inventions and thoughtful utilization of natural resources with artesian wells, water cisterns and fire systems that showed how the two inventors and their families used what was available to create their winter homes in southwest Florida more than a century ago.

 Take learning to a new level by adding a hands on engineering workshop to enhance their visit to the Edison Ford.
-The special combination of entertainment and education during the STEM Tours and Engineering Workshop will engage and enlighten your students to the importance of reading, hard work and persistence as demonstrated to us by the achievements of both Edison and Ford.
+The special combination of entertainment and education during the Young Inventors tour and Engineering Workshop will engage and enlighten your students to the importance of reading, hard work and persistence as demonstrated to us by the achievements of both Edison and Ford.
 Add an Engineering Workshop where students work in teams, problem solve, think creatively and critically and discover a new perspective on science and history with our hands on challenges.

 A visit to the Edison & Ford Winter Estates is more than just looking at inventions and historic buildings.
 It is learning firsthand how the ingenuity, creativity and hard work of Thomas Edison and Henry Ford changed American business, industry and the world.